 Understanding the Calculations

-The volume calculations between the base-plane and the terrain surface of your area of interest is given in terms of the volume that would need to be removed (in the case of a stockpile) and/or added (in the case of a hole) in order to flatten the surface so that it's the same as the surrounding ground.
+The volume calculations between the base plane and the terrain surface of your area of interest is given in terms of the volume that would need to be removed (in the case of a stockpile) and/or added (in the case of a hole) to flatten the surface so that it's the same as the surrounding ground.

 Cut vs. Fill

-Cut refers to the volume you would have to remove from the area (a pile) in order to flatten it (e.g., you're cutting off the pile).
+Cut refers to the volume you would have to remove from the area (a pile) to flatten it (e.g., you're cutting off the pile).

-Fill corresponds to the volume you would have to haul in, to "fill" a hole, in order to flatten the area.
+Fill corresponds to the volume you would have to haul in, to "fill" a hole, to flatten the area.

 Cut and Fill volumes are automatically shown on the map when calculating volumes.
 The actual Volume measurement calculation is Volume = Cut - Fill.